raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Relation to EDNS(0) TCP Keepalive Option

-The Keepalive TLV (1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
+The idle timeout value in the Keepalive TLV (SSOP-TYPE=1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
-A client/server pair that supports Session Signaling MUST NOT use the EDNS(0) TCP KeepAlive option within any message on a session once bi-directional Session Signaling support has been confirmed.
+A client/server pair that supports Session Signaling MUST NOT use the EDNS(0) TCP KeepAlive option within any message after a Session Signalling session has been established.
-Once bi-directional Session Signaling support has been confirmed, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP KeepAlive option, this is an error and the receiver of the EDNS(0) TCP KeepAlive option MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+Once a Session Signalling session has been established, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 # Retry Delay TLV {#delay}

-The Retry Delay TLV (0) is used by a server to request that a client close the session, and not to reconnect for the indicated time interval.
-It is also used as a modifier on error responses, to indicate how long the client should wait before retrying that particular operation.
+The Retry Delay TLV (SSOP-TYPE=0) can be used as both an Operation TLV and as a Modifier TLV.

 The SSOP-DATA for the the Retry Delay TLV is as follows: